dfdwebsites/React-Eshop/README.md

     create Model for user and add to seedRoutes the userModal create Admin and Customer user
     install bcryptjs to encrypt passwords of users

+## 18. SignIn API

+    create userRoutes to sign in users
+    install express-async-handler to handle with errors
+    install jsonwebtoken to generate tokens to AUTH users create utils file with the function to generate token